SortexGuy/Clings/README.md

-# C-lings
+# Clings
+The rustlings for the C language.
-A set of exercises for better understanding and implementation of C
+A set of exercises for better understanding and implementation of C.